aneesa-saleh/restaurant-reviews-qa/README.md

 3. Manual tests for offline capability
 4. A comprehensive bug report for a key functionality that recently stopped working

-## Test docs

-All user stories and test cases were created using [JIRA](https://www.atlassian.com/software/jira) and [Zephyr Scale](https://smartbear.com/test-management/zephyr-scale/).
-They have been exported to the `test-docs` folder as spreadsheets.

 ## Documents

 ### User stories
-All user stories are saved in pdf files exported from JIRA.
+User stories are saved in pdf files exported from [JIRA](https://www.atlassian.com/software/jira).
 There is a detailed list of user stories including acceptance criteria [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/user-stories/user-stories-details.pdf).
 Click [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/user-stories/user-stories-summary.pdf) for a summarised version of the list.

+### Test cases (manual)
+Test cases were created using JIRA and [Zephyr Scale](https://smartbear.com/test-management/zephyr-scale/).
+They have been exported to the `test-cases` folder [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/test-cases/offline-tests.xlsx).

 ### Reports
 All reports can be found in the `reports` folder.
 Bug reports are in [`docs/reports/bugs`](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/reports/bugs).